Alan Jones (talkback host): Cronulla riots

-In December 2005, in the lead-up to the Cronulla riots, Jones used his breakfast radio program to read out and discuss a widely circulated text message that called on people to "Come to Cronulla this weekend to take revenge... get down to North Cronulla to support the Leb and wog bashing day".
+In December 2005, in the lead-up to the Cronulla riots, Jones used his breakfast radio program to read out and discuss a widely circulated text message that called on people to "Come to Cronulla this weekend to take revenge ... get down to North Cronulla to support the Leb and wog bashing day".
 Media commentator David Marr accused Jones of inciting racial tensions and implicitly encouraging violence and vigilantism by the manner of his responses to callers even while he was verbally disapproving of them taking the law into their own hands.

-On 10 April 2007, the Australian broadcasting watchdog the Australian Communications and Media Authority (ACMA) found that the broadcaster 2GB and Jones had broadcast material (specifically comments made by Jones between 5 and 9 December 2005) that was "likely to encourage violence or brutality and to vilify people of Lebanese and Middle-Eastern backgrounds on the basis of ethnicity".
+On 10 April 2007 the Australian broadcasting watchdog the Australian Communications and Media Authority (ACMA) found that the broadcaster 2GB and Jones had broadcast material (specifically comments made by Jones between 5 and 9 December 2005) that was "likely to encourage violence or brutality and to vilify people of Lebanese and Middle-Eastern backgrounds on the basis of ethnicity".
 During his on-air rebuttal of the ACMA findings on 10 April 2007, Jones stated that by referring to his show as "Breakfast with Alan Jones", the Australian Communications and Media Authority had little credibility, as his show was actually known as "The Alan Jones Show".
-However, the 2GB website prior to this broadcast clearly showed the Jones program as being "Breakfast with Alan Jones"; this was changed after the broadcast of Jones' rebuttal to be "The Alan Jones Show".
+However, the 2GB website prior to this broadcast clearly showed the Jones program as being "Breakfast with Alan Jones"; this was changed after the broadcast of Jones's rebuttal to be "The Alan Jones Show".

-David Flint again defended Jones by appearing on Jones' morning show "to support his friend and to condemn the process that found him guilty.
+David Flint again defended Jones by appearing on Jones's morning show "to support his friend and to condemn the process that found him guilty.
 He told 2GB listeners that the vigilante movement existed at Cronulla long before Jones began broadcasting and that the ACMA findings amounted to a classic case of shoot the messenger.
 He said the complaints process was flawed because, unlike the Press Council, Jones could not face or question his accusers".